Aftercare advice Garden Beauty

 - As soon as your parcel has arrived, unpack the plant(s) and remove the compostable bag from the pot,

 - Place your plant(s) in a shaded area and let it soak in water to settle it down after its journey.

 - If the plant is to remain in the pot for a while before it is planted, please take care to ensure it is kept moist.

 Different plants require different care.
 Please take a look at the right care tips for your plants.

-You only get the chance to plant once and this is the opportunity to give your new plant its best start at life!
+You only get the chance to plant out your plant once and this is the opportunity to give your new plant its best start at life!

-- Prepare a hole which is larger than the pot, take care to break up the sides of the hole so they are not smooth and compacted (a fork is a better tool than a spade for planting).
+- Prepare a hole that is two times deeper and wider than the pot.
+Take care to break up the sides of the hole so they are not smooth and compacted (a fork is a better tool than a spade for planting).

-- Incorporate some soil improver, an organic feed such as blood fish and bone meal can also be incorporated – make sure this is well mixed in.
+- Incorporate some soil improver, an organic feed such as blood fish and bone meal can also be incorporated – make sure this is well mixed in with the

-- Remove the plant from the pot and place the ‘rootball’ in the hole ensuring that it will sit just below the natural soil level (approx. 2cm)
+- Gently remove the plant from the pot by squeezing the pot and place the ‘rootball’ in the hole ensuring that it will sit just below the natural soil level (approx. 2cm).

-- Fill in the gaps around the plant taking care not to leave any air gaps, without burying any leaves.
+- Backfill in the gaps around the plant taking care not to leave any air gaps, without burying any leaves.